 Tardy is defined as "any time after the beginning time for clinical".
 As an example, if clinical commences at 6:30 am, any time after 6:30 am is considered tardy.
-A student who is tardy for any clinical assignment will receive a clinical absence and will be dismissed from the clinical area.
+A student will be considered tardy if they arrive 30 minutes late for a clinical day which is scheduled for up to 6.5 hours, or 60 minutes late for a clinical day that is scheduled for above 6.5 hours and onward to 12.5 hours.